 Pride parades of São Paulo, Brazil

-Despite the persisting conservative attitudes towards homosexuality within the region, South Americans organise some of the biggest and wildest celebrations of gay pride in the world.
+Despite the persisting conservative attitudes towards homosexuality within the region, South Americans organize some of the biggest and wildest celebrations of gay pride in the world.

 All over the world, pride is not only a celebration of love and acceptance but it’s also a time to be merry.
 Even though the parade itself is the highlight of the festival, there are many accompanying events taking place in the weeks leading up to the parade, such as concerts, talks, performances, exhibitions, and countless more.

-The world history of pride dates back to 1969 when a series of spontaneous, violent demonstrations by members of the LGBT community against a police raid at the Stonewall Inn in New York City sparked the idea for celebrating pride.
-The 2019 pride honours the memory of these demonstrations.
+The world history of pride dates back to 1969 when a series of spontaneous, violent demonstrations by members of the LGBT community against a police raid at the Stonewall Inn in New York City sparked the idea of celebrating pride.
+The 2019 pride honors the memory of these demonstrations.

 Queer beaches of Tel Aviv, Israel